UMSATS/can-wrapper-module/README.md

 		case CAN_WRAPPER_TIMEOUT:
 		{
 			// your transmission attempt timed out.
+			// Here you can resolve the issue as appropriate.

-			// re-send the message to the intended recipient.
+			// You can re-send the message to the intended recipient like so.
 			CANWrapper_Transmit(error.recipient, &error.msg);

 			break;
 		}
 	}
 }
 ```

+> Warning: The error handling functionality is quite bare in this version.
+It only notifies of timeouts, but there a plenty of other things that can go wrong.
+Expect rapid changes and improvements in this area.

 ## Updating CAN Wrapper